lingvanex-mt/models/README.md

 ## Desktop Apps

+- [Translator for MacOS](https://lingvanex.com/products/macos-translator/) that uses the Lingvanex API.
-- [Lingvanex Translator](https://lingvanex.com/products/translator-for-pc/) is an Android and iOS apps [available on the Microsoft Store](https://apps.microsoft.com/detail/9pgwf6lbx4s4?hl=en-il&gl=IL) and [available on the App Store](https://apps.apple.com/us/app/lingvanex-offline-translator/id1254982908?mt=12) that uses the Lingvanex API.
+- [Translator for Windows](https://lingvanex.com/products/windows-translator/) that uses the Lingvanex API.

 ## Mobile Apps

 - [Lingvanex Translator](https://lingvanex.com/products/mobile-translator/) is an Android and iOS apps [available on the Play Store](https://play.google.com/store/apps/details?id=com.nordicwise.translator) and [available on the App Store](https://apps.apple.com/us/app/lingvanex-language-translator/id1254981151) that uses the Lingvanex API.
 - [Phone Call Translator](https://lingvanex.com/products/phone-call-translator/) is an Android and iOS apps [available on the Play Store](https://play.google.com/store/apps/details?id=com.nordicwise.translator_call) and [available on the App Store](https://apps.apple.com/us/app/phone-call-translator-ip/id1367461351) that uses the Lingvanex API.

-## Web browser
+## Web Browser

 - [Translator for Browser](https://lingvanex.com/products/all-extensions/) is a web extension with integrated Lingvanex support.

-## Bot
+## Translator bot for Slack

-- [Translator for Slack](https://lingvanex.com/products/slack/) is a bot for Slack with integrated Lingvanex support.
+- [Translator for Slack](https://mickey-hod7786.slack.com/marketplace/A8KHN4EDV-translator-translate-languages) is a bot for Slack with integrated Lingvanex support.

 ## License